• Skip to primary navigation

 • 4-5 cloves Garlic crushed

-• 4-8 tablespoons Water use the amount needed for sweating onions if not using oil
+• 4-8 tablespoons Water use the amount needed for sweating onions if not using oil, otherwise use 1-2 tbs of oil

 • 1 handful Coriander Cilantro.
 Roughly chopped.